 On warmer days, you will often find us making some form of cold matcha tea in the office after lunch.
-It supplies us with a much needed caffeine boost for about 4 hours.
+The amount of matcha powder used in your cold brew matcha will determine the caffeine content.
+Generally, it supplies us with a much needed caffeine boost for about 4 hours.
 Just enough to remain productive for the rest of the work day.
 The L-theanine in matcha also helps us to calm down.

 - A cup of cold brew matcha or iced matcha made with 1 tsp of matcha powder will contain approximately 70 mg of caffeine.

 - The benefits of cold brew matcha is the same as matcha tea made with hot water.

 - Cold brew matcha and iced matcha have the same amount of antioxidants, and L-theanine as hot matcha tea.

 - 1 cup (8 oz or 235 ml) of cold water